AWS News Blog

 First, write operations are faster when using Multi-AZ DB cluster.
 The new Multi-AZ DB cluster instances leverage M6gd and R6gd instance types.
 These instances are powered by AWS Graviton2 processors.
 They are equipped with fast NVMe SSD for local storage, ideal for high speed and low-latency storage.
 They deliver up to 40 percent better price performance and 50 percent more local storage GB per vCPU over comparable x86-based instances.

-Multi-AZ DB instances use Amazon Elastic Block Store (EBS) to store the data and the transaction log.
+Multi-AZ DB instances use Amazon Elastic Block Store (Amazon EBS) to store the data and the transaction log.
 The new Multi-AZ DB cluster instances use local storage provided by the instances to store the transaction log.
 Local storage is optimized to deliver low-latency, high I/O operations per second (IOPS) to applications.
 Write operations are first written to the local storage transaction log, then flushed to permanent storage on database storage volumes.

 Second, failover operations are typically faster than in the Multi-AZ DB instance scenario.
 The read replicas created by the new Multi-AZ DB cluster are full-fledged database instances.
 The system is designed to fail over as quickly as 35 seconds, plus the time to apply any pending transaction log.
 In case of failover, the system is fully automated to promote a new primary and reconfigure the old primary as a new reader instance.